-We asked Dr. Jane Nani, Director of Third Party Reproduction at Fertility Centers of Illinois, 10 common questions she hears about genetic screening.
+We asked Dr. Jane Nani, Director of the Center for Collaborative Reproduction at Fertility Centers of Illinois, 10 common questions she hears about genetic screening.

 Why would a couple use genetic testing?

 Couples use genetic testing to help ensure a genetically normal and healthy child.
 They may be carriers of genetic disease that they do not want to pass down, such as Cystic Fibrosis.
 In other situations the female partner may be older or have poor egg quality, or a couple has completed IVF cycles without a pregnancy, or have had recurrent miscarriages.
 In addition to helping couples achieve a pregnancy by selecting healthy embryos for transfer, genetic tests can also uncover the cause of infertility that is holding couples back from their goal.
 Once we have this information, we are able to modify a personalized treatment plan and increase the odds of success.

 There are three types of genetic embryo screening options:

 Preimplantation Genetic Screening – PGS analyzes the overall chromosomal health of an embryo, which is determined by the chromosomal number present in IVF embryos.
 A healthy embryo has 23 complete chromosomes, while an unhealthy embryo may have more or less than that number.
 PGS can detect genetic issues that may be carried down, or other genetic issues such as Down Syndrome, which may occur due to age.
 PGS screens for numerous different genetic diseases that involve chromosome number abnormalities.
 PGS test results are available within 7-10 days.